smirnoffmg/django-peak/README.md

 - How can you use the `distinct()` method in a QuerySet to retrieve unique values?
 - Describe the role of the `select_for_update()` method in Django, and in what scenarios is it useful?
 - What are signals in Django, and why are they useful in web development?
-- What is the role of the @receiver decorator in connecting signal handlers to signals?
+- What is the role of the `@receiver` decorator in connecting signal handlers to signals?
-- Describe the differences between built-in signals like pre_save, post_save, and post_delete in Django.
+- Describe the differences between built-in signals like `pre_save`, `post_save`, and `post_delete` in Django.

 ### [Level 3: Advanced](/Level%203:%20Advanced/README.md)

 | Skill Area                  | Description                                                                                    |
 | --------------------------- | ---------------------------------------------------------------------------------------------- |
 | Django ORM Mastery          | Advanced knowledge of Django ORM, including complex querysets and performance tuning.          |